mifki/df-twbt/PATCHES.md

 On Windows, after jumping to "THE_SAME_ADDR" you will likely see the call to `p_render_lower_levels` occurring after four `mov <register>, dword..` and several `push` instructions.
 The instruction immediately before the call will likely be `mov ecx, ebx`.
 Note that "THE_SAME_ADDR" may not jump to the start of a function on Windows, it might jump to a later point in the same function in which you found `0x30000000`.

-7. The last one is `p_display`, which is only needed on Windows and OSX.
+7. The last one is `p_display`, which is only needed on Windows and OS X.

 It can be tricky.
 First, find references to `SDL_GetTicks`.